You have turned-in this assignment. You can review the lesson and see your previous answers.

 And you can add a little water or medium or solvent to slow drying and help blending.

-So moving on to task B, our final task.
+So, moving on to task B, our final task.

-So you should plan colours first.
+So you should plan colors first.

 Begin with that mid-tone before blending lighter or darker.